starcon2/php-login-register/README.md

-It isn't super secure, its some of my older code.
-It's something to learn from and improve. config.php has the db info, navbar.php is the navbar.
+Note: This doesnt promise to be super secure, its some of my older code but fixed up.
+I recommend you improve it. config.php has database information/a few variables/functions and navbar.php is the navbar

+Love you